 They do need to learn about the fact that Jesus took the punishment they (we all) deserved.
 And the amazing privileges and responsibilities we have as followers of Jesus.

-How to Explain Easter to a Child Who is Full of Questions
+How to Explain The Meaning of Easter for Kids Who are Full of Questions

 Wondering How to explain Easter to a child?
 Especially the kind who ask questions 24/7?
 Maybe your family just became Christians or adopted a child who didn’t grow up in a Christian environment, and you’re concerned over the best method for how to explain Easter to a child in your care.